rust-lang/rust/text/0000-io-os-reform.md

 # Unresolved questions
 [Unresolved questions]: #unresolved-questions

-(To be extended by specific follow-up PRs.)
+> To be expanded in a follow-up PR.